utopia-foss/dantro/doc/integrating.rst

   The data itself can have very different properties.
 It ...

     * ... may be hierarchically organized, e.g. in HDF5 files
-    * ... may contain data of very different kinds (numerical array-like, meta-data, ...), i.e. semantically heterogeneous data
+    * ... may contain data of very different kinds (numerical array-like, meta-data, plain text data, configuration files...), i.e. semantically heterogeneous data
     * ... may contain data that requires processing before becoming meaningful

 * You want to be able to work with this data in a uniform way: